fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 Exercise completion time statistics can be found via the [submission system](https://studies.cs.helsinki.fi/stats/courses/fullstackopen).

+### Subreddit
+There exists a [r/FullStackOpen](https://www.reddit.com/r/fullstackopen/) subreddit.
+The subreddit does not represent Full Stack Open nor the University of Helsinki.

 ### Course channel in Discord and Telegram

 You can discuss the course and related topics in our dedicated group on Discord <https://study.cs.helsinki.fi/discord/join/fullstack> and on Telegram: <https://t.me/fullstackcourse>.
 Discord has fullstack_general and part-specific (channel names with fullstack prefix) channels for course-related discussion.
 Note that Discord's <i>chat channel is not suitable for course-related discussions</i>.
 Please join the conversation!